Inedo/inedo-docs/Content/proget/api/security/permissions/add.md

 ## HTTP Response Specification

-A `SecurityPermission` object will be returned on a successful `200` response.
+A `SecurityPermission` object will be returned on a successful `200` response and indicates the Permission has been added.
 A `403` response indicates a [missing, unknown, or unauthorized API Key](/docs/proget/api/security#authentication).

 ## Sample Usage Scripts